Corridor

 Ilford Galerie Smooth Cotton Rag 310 gsm

-A dark upholstered armchair sits against the corridor wall at Family School Fureai.
-Ceiling tiles have collapsed.
-Debris covers the floor.
-Strip lighting hangs loose overhead.
+A dark upholstered armchair sits against the corridor wall.
+Ceiling tiles have fallen and lie across the floor among general debris.
+Strip lighting hangs loose from the ceiling.
 High windows admit flat, grey light.
+Surfaces show water damage and accumulated deterioration.

 Edition